DescartesResearch/TeaStore/README.md

 ## Cite Us

-The TeaStore was first published in *Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS2018)*.
+The TeaStore was first published in [Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS2018)](https://ieeexplore.ieee.org/document/8526888).
 If you use the TeaStore please cite the following publication:

-    Jóakim von Kistowski, Simon Eismann, Norbert Schmitt, André Bauer, Johannes Grohmann, and Samuel Kounev.
-    TeaStore: A Micro-Service Reference Application for Benchmarking, Modeling and Resource Management Research.
-    In Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems, Milwaukee, WI, USA, September 2018, MASCOTS '18.

-**Bibtex**

     @inproceedings{KiEiScBaGrKo2018-MASCOTS-TeaStore,
       author = {J{\'o}akim von Kistowski and Simon Eismann and Norbert Schmitt and Andr{\'e} Bauer and Johannes Grohmann and Samuel Kounev},